VideoAmp/eslint-config-videoamp/README.md

 ### eslint-config-videoamp

-Our default export contains all of Airbnb's ES6 lint rules with our custom configuration.
+Our default export contains all of Airbnb's base ES6 lint rules with our custom configuration.

 Add `"extends": "videoamp"` to your .eslintrc

 ### eslint-config-videoamp/es5

-Contains all of Airbnb's legacy (ES5 and below) lint rules with our custom configuration.
+Contains all of Airbnb's base legacy (ES5 and below) lint rules with our custom configuration.

 Add `"extends": "videoamp/es5"` to your .eslintrc